-The tranquillity is broken only by the chatter of those frisky birds: perfect for wiling away the hours with a good book or maybe even catching glimpses of the river’s resident seal.
-Oh, and let’s not forget the soaring sea eagles – locals who visit from their eyrie at the other side of Spring Bay.
+The tranquillity is broken only by the chatter of those frisky birds: perfect for wiling away the hours with a good book or maybe even catching glimpses of the river’s resident seal or the soaring sea eagles – locals who visit from their eyrie at the other side of Spring Bay.

 Living rooms at each level also open to wide decks and great views, and are serviced by reverse-cycle air-conditioners 'heat pumps'.

-There are four bedrooms 2 up, 2 down with three queen beds and two singles maximum 6 adults.
+There are four bedrooms 2 up, 2 down with three queen beds and two singles.
 While each level is self-contained, there's only one occupancy at a time, so your privacy is assured.

 A minimum 2 night’s stay applies.
-The standard nightly rate of $155 $160 from 1st January '18 is for the use of one queen-size bedroom, whether by a couple or single person.
+The standard nightly rate of $160 is for the use of one queen-size bedroom, whether by a couple or single person.
 Each additional adult 13yrs and over is charged $20 per night.
 Children up to age 12 are $10, where they use single beds only full adult rate for queen bed use.
-Linen is supplied.
+All linen is supplied.

 From your home at Deviot you will be central to the valley’s delights – about a half-hour’s drive to Launceston, as well as Greens Beach and Georgetown/Low Head great ocean beaches, with myriad scenic attractions, walking trails and historical places of interest in between.